prisma/prisma/docs/tutorial.md

 # The Prisma 2 tutorial

-> **ATTENTION**: This tutorial has not yet been updated to use the latest Preview release (`preview-9`). **To follow this tutorial, make sure to use any version published before `preview-9`, e.g. by running `npm install prisma2@2.0.0-preview-8`.** The tutorial will be updated very soon to use the latest version.
-Note

 In this tutorial, you will get a holistic and practical introduction to the Prisma 2 ecosystem.
 This includes using [**Lift**](http://lift.prisma.io) for database migrations and [**Photon.js**](http://photonjs.prisma.io) for type-safe database access.

 > **Note**: If you encounter any problems with this tutorial or any parts of Prisma 2, **please make sure to [create an issue](https://github.com/prisma/prisma2/issues)**!
 You can also join the [`#prisma2-preview`](https://prisma.slack.com/messages/CKQTGR6T0/) channel on Slack to share your feedback directly.